Secret Invasion (miniseries)

-Secret Invasion is an upcoming American television miniseries created by Kyle Bradstreet for the streaming service Disney+, based on the Marvel Comics storyline of the same name.
-It is intended to be the ninth television series in the Marvel Cinematic Universe (MCU) produced by Marvel Studios, sharing continuity with the films of the franchise.
-Bradstreet serves as the head writer.
+Secret Invasion is an American television miniseries created by Kyle Bradstreet for the streaming service Disney+, based on the 2008 Marvel Comics storyline of the same name.
+It is the ninth television series in the Marvel Cinematic Universe (MCU) produced by Marvel Studios, sharing continuity with the films of the franchise.
+It follows Nick Fury and Talos as they uncover a conspiracy by a group of shapeshifting Skrulls to conquer Earth.
+Bradstreet serves as the head writer, with Ali Selim directing.

-Samuel L. Jackson reprises his role as Nick Fury from the film series, along with Ben Mendelsohn as Talos, with Cobie Smulders, Kingsley Ben-Adir, Emilia Clarke, Olivia Colman, Martin Freeman, and Don Cheadle also starring.
-Development of the series began by September 2020, with Bradstreet and Jackson attached.
-The title and premise of the series, along with Mendelsohn's casting, were revealed that December.
-Additional castings occurred throughout March and April 2021, followed by the hiring of Thomas Bezucha and Ali Selim to direct the series that May.
-Filming had begun in London by September 2021, and concluded in late April 2022.
-Additional filming occurred across West Yorkshire and in Liverpool, England.
+Samuel L. Jackson and Ben Mendelsohn reprise their respective roles as Fury and Talos from previous MCU media, with Kingsley Ben-Adir, Killian Scott, Samuel Adewunmi, Dermot Mulroney, Richard Dormer, Emilia Clarke, Olivia Colman, Don Cheadle, Charlayne Woodard, Christopher McDonald, and Katie Finneran also starring.
+Development on the series began by September 2020, with Bradstreet and Jackson attached.
+The title and premise of the series, along with Mendelsohn's return, were revealed that December.
+Additional casting occurred throughout March and April 2021, followed by the hiring of Selim and Thomas Bezucha that May to direct the series.
+Filming began in London by September 2021 and wrapped in late April 2022, with additional filming around England.
+During production, much of the series' creative team was replaced, with Brian Tucker taking over as writer from Bradstreet and Bezucha exiting, and extensive reshoots took place from mid-June to late September 2022.

-Secret Invasion is scheduled to premiere in early 2023, and will consist of six episodes.
-It will be part of Phase Five of the MCU.
+Secret Invasion premiered on June 21, 2023, and ran for six episodes until July 26.
+It is the first series in Phase Five of the MCU.
+The series received mixed reviews from critics, who praised Jackson's and Mendelsohn's performances but criticized the writing (particularly that of the finale), pacing, and visual effects.

 Premise

-A faction of shapeshifting aliens, the Skrulls, have infiltrated all aspects of life on Earth.
+Nick Fury works with Talos, a shapeshifting alien Skrull, to uncover a conspiracy by a group of renegade Skrulls led by Gravik who plan to gain control of Earth by posing as different humans around the world.